rabbitmq/rabbitmq-website/blog/2024-03-11-rabbitmq-3.13.0-announcement/index.md

 You shouldn't really notice any difference after enabling Khepri.
 The main difference is what happens internally when you declare exchanges, queues, bindings and so on.
-We encourage experimentation such as declaring your actual topology first and then enabling Khepri (to validate everything works as expected), inducing failures to validate the cluster remains available (as long as the majority of the nodes is up and connected) and so on.
+We encourage experimentation such as declaring your actual topology first and then enabling Khepri (to validate that everything works as expected), inducing failures to validate the cluster remains available (as long as the majority of the nodes is up and connected) and so on.
 Please report any issues you run into.